ORLADEYO- berotralstat hydrochloride capsule ORLADEYO- berotralstat hydrochloride pellet

 • It is not known if ORLADEYO is safe and effective to treat an acute HAE attack.

-• It is not known if ORLADEYO is safe and effective in children under 12 years of age.
+• It is not known if ORLADEYO is safe and effective in children under 2 years of age.

 Before you take ORLADEYO, tell your healthcare provider about all of your medical conditions, including if you:

-• have liver problems or are on kidney dialysis.
+• have liver problems or kidney problems.

 • are pregnant or planning to become pregnant.
 It is not known if ORLADEYO can harm your unborn baby.